2Emma-zhou/SaaS/docs/Introduction.md

 #### Sink
 The storage layer of Tier0, which enables efficient data querying and compression.
-- TTSDB is for real-time operational metrics.
+- TSDB is for real-time operational metrics.
 - S3 is the system of record for all historical and analytical data.

 #### Event Flow